 The photographer admired his photo of the river glittering in the sun and absently rubbed his hand against the weird frisson on the back of his neck.
 Then he got to his feet and kept walking.

 Backstory: Based on an old Twitter microfic written around the time Twitter expanded its character count from 140 to 280.
 I know this because I took advantage of the new extra limit to re-share an expanded version of the story.
 I expanded the story further last week and shared it on Mastodon, a social media platform that isn’t Twitter, while Twitter lurches itself in directions unknown.
-The illustration is one I created with the help of an AI image creator; I entered my descriptive prompt and it generated a few variations.
+The illustration is one I created with the help of an AI image creator, Dall-e 2; I entered my descriptive prompt and it generated a few variations.
 I chose one and played with it in my Adobe Photoshop Express app.

 A Book or Piece of Art I Love